bcgsc/GapPredict/README.md

 `python GapPredict.py --help`

 We've provided sample FASTA and FASTQ files in `src/app/data/real_gaps/sealer_filled` and `src/app/data/real_gaps/sealer_unfilled`.
-Gaps in `src/app/data/real_gaps/sealer_filled` have been filled by Sealer, so we've also included Sealer's output for the actual gap sequence to use as a reference.
+Gaps in `src/app/data/real_gaps/sealer_filled` have been filled by Sealer [3], a state-of-the-art gap-filling tool, so we've also included Sealer's output for the actual gap sequence to use as a reference.
 The human reference genome (HG38) must be used to obtain a reference sequence for gaps in `src/app/data/real_gaps/sealer_unfilled` (in addition to gaps in `src/app/data/real_gaps/sealer_filled`).

 eg. `python GapPredict.py -o <output directory> -fa ...src/app/data/real_gaps/sealer_filled/7391826_358-1408.fasta -fq ...src/app/data/real_gaps/sealer_filled/7391826_358-1408.fastq`